Finding Your Lost Pet

 dead on arrival).
 View a listing of area shelters, here.

-- Run a “Lost Pet” advertisement in the local newspaper’s Classifieds section.
-You may want to
+- Run a “Lost Pet” advertisement in the local newspaper’s Classifieds section or neighborhood microsite.

-- Check the newspaper daily for at least two months for announcements of “Found Pets.”
+- Check local newspaper nor neighborhood microsite daily for at least two months for announcements of “Found Pets.”

 - spcaLA houses stray animals found in the cities of Culver City, El Segundo, Hawthorne, Hermosa Beach, Lawndale, Lynwood, Manhattan Beach, and West Hollywood.
 More info and a list of lost pets can be found here: spcala.com/lost-pets